dominiquefastus/NuStru-CodonAnalysis/README.md

 - Fetch entries from Uniprot
 - rest is same as for individual entries

 While the individual scripts are described in the following sections, there is a complete pipeline script called `nustrufiller.py`.
 Based on the input, single or list of Uniprot id(s) or Intepro id(s), it will fetch and construct the required data.
-The pipeline script can be run with the following command:
+The pipeline script can be run with the following arguments / options:
 ```
 usage: nustrufiller.py [-h] -i INPUT -o OUTPUT_PATH [-n NAME] [-u UNIQUE] [-w] -m API_MAIL -k API_KEY [-d]